 One day, a female “escaped from the Tomales boundary and [was] shot by the NPS.”

 Cobb noted that the quality of forage outside the fenced reserve is of “much more high quality.”
 He concluded, “Conflicts between elk and local ranchers are likely to occur.”

 In reality, the conflict is not between elk and humans, but between humans and our visions of the past, present and future.
 We can continue the environmental destruction of our planet as exemplified by settler colonialism and Wall Street and the Pentagon.
 Or, we can find our way back to our sociobiologically robust community roots, threading, as Harlan spoke of, “the ancient and interdependent relationships with all things, animals, plants, water, rocks—all things.”

 In the Indigenous culture of Tomales Bay, elk are people.

 During the 19th century, European immigrants settled as beef and dairy ranchers at Point Reyes peninsula and West Marin on lands taken from Indigenous people.
 After working as tenant-farmers, some families bought large spreads on both sides of Tomales Bay.
 The families often intermarried, coalescing into land-owning clans.

-Tens of thousands of acres of ranchlands in West Marin and Point Reyes National Seashore are controlled through deed or lease by members of the Grossi, Mendoza, McClure, Kehoe, Evans, Rossotti, Giacomini, Dolcini, Strauss and Spaletta clans.
+Tens of thousands of acres of ranchlands in West Marin and Point Reyes National Seashore are controlled through deed or lease by members of the Grossi, Mendoza, McClure, Kehoe, Evans, Rossotti, Giacomini, Dolcini, Straus and Spaletta clans.